wallyqs/kubernetes/docs/resources.md

   * If multiple pods are running on the same node and attempting to use more resources than they have requested, the result is implementation-defined.
 For example: unallocated or unused resources might be spread equally across claimants, or the assignment might be weighted by the size of the original request, or as a function of limits, or priority, or the phase of the moon, perhaps modulated by the direction of the tide.
 Thus, although it's not mandatory to provide a _request_, it's probably a good idea.
 (Note that the _request_ could be filled in by an automated system that is observing actual usage and/or historical data.)

-  * Internally, the Kubernetes master can decide the defaulting behavior and the kubelet implementation may expected an absolute specification.
+  * Internally, the Kubernetes master can decide the defaulting behavior and the kubelet implementation may expect an absolute specification.
 For example, if the master decided that "the default is unbounded" it would pass 2^64 to the kubelet.